ellaism/ellaism.org/roadmaps.md

 In the coming year, we plan to:

-* Implement a public interface to incoperate CarbonVote and MinerVote.
+* Implement a public interface to incorporate CarbonVote and MinerVote.
 So everyone can easily find out the current network opinions.
 * Support additional rules, such as voting delegation (you delegate your vote to other community members you trust).